 Tests are to be conducted at ambient temperature.
 The duration of the test shall be 24 hours.

-Rechargeable batteries meet this requirement if there is no disassembly and no fire during the test and within seven days of after the test.
+Rechargeable batteries meet this requirement if there is no disassembly and no fire within seven days of the test.

 38.3.4.8 Test T.8: Forced discharge